maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 1. Rename testing page as "STACK question dashboard" and make it much easier to add a test case based on the teacher's answer.
 2. Better cleaning of unicode from students' input strings.
+3. Add link to the dependency checker to the plugin page.

 TODO: track down bug in assignments/evaluation affecting the inputs.